reinierbkkr/mancala/README.md

 ./gradlew run
 ```

+If you run the build tool with either the `build` or `test` options, you will see that the tests in the `api/src/test/.../StartMancalaTest.java` file fail.
+Check the test output and see if you can figure out why these tests fail.

+The tests fail because we have no domain classes implemented yet.

+In our `StartMancala` servlet, we instantiate our domain as `null` on line 22.
+Instead, we should instantiate a class here that implements the `Playable` interface.
+You can do so by merging the mainline branch (where you first wrote your mancala game) into this branch and implementing a `MancalaGame.java` class that uses the methods from your classes to adhere to the `Playable` interface.

+If you do so correctly, these tests should succeed, and the back-end should build successfully.

 If you run the program, you will notice the build "progress" is stuck on 87% or so.
 That means your application is running and Gradle is waiting for it to succeed.
 You can ignore the progress bar when running the application; it should print some lines when it's ready.

 ## Assignment